Class ScreenObject

 DrawScreenContentOverrides

 A set of overrides for which directions a given object should draw with which Microsoft.Xna.Framework.Graphics.SpriteEffects on, or whether it should draw there at all.
+For an entry that returns null, the object will not be drawn in that direction.
+For objects not contained in this collection, they will not be drawn when the screen is not facing the camera.

 public static readonly Dictionary<FurnitureType, Func<Direction2, SpriteEffects?>> DrawScreenContentOverrides